 One way how the energy from offshore wind could be utilized (besides going directly to the electric grid) is through hydrogen development.
 Some concerns about hydrogen include harmful increased air pollutants (like NOx which can increase chances of asthma and other respiratory illnesses), transportation issues, massive water consumption, and price.
 Additionally, using renewables to produce hydrogen is about 20 to 40 percent less efficient than using renewable energy directly.

 Will offshore wind development make the South Coast energy resilient?

 Currently, the South Coast currently relies on energy that is generated and transmitted from eastern parts of Oregon.
 The energy transmission infrastructure to the South Coast is currently extremely limited, which makes our energy system quite vulnerable to natural disasters and coastal hazards.
 Investments that go into offshore wind off the South Coast must also deepen energy resilience in South Coast communities through energy storage, community ownership, microgrids, tie into local electric co-ops, and more.

 Will offshore wind make my energy bills more expensive?

-No, the cost of renewable energy is cheaper than fossil fuels.
+Cost will depend on the outcome of the project.
+In general, the cost of renewable energy is cheaper than fossil fuels.
 However, the South Coast is one of the most energy burdened communities in Oregon.
 In 2021, the Oregon Legislature passed the Energy Affordability Bill which requires Pacific Power to develop cheaper rates for low-income households.
-This is currently in rulemaking at the Oregon Public Utility Commission (PUC) and should roll out by the end of 2022.
+This is currently in rule-making at the Oregon Public Utility Commission (PUC) and should roll out by the end of 2022.

 Clean, Reliable, & Affordable Energy: At the Oregon Public Utility Commission the Power is in Your Hands (literally)